george-steel/sigdigs-ebook/md-content/glossary.md

 Euphoric
-:   An addict of Euphoria Elixir, unable to resist compulsively indulging in that potion's rush of pleasure and delight.
+:   An addict of Euphoria Elixir, unable to resist compulsively indulging in that potion’s rush of pleasure and delight.

 Floo Flounder
 :   An American device, these take the form of small